-- Ancient Roman dwelling - Big house - Country house - Country house in Italy used by evil landlord - Country residence - Holiday accommodation - Holiday house
+- Ancient Roman dwelling - Big house - Country house - Country house held by evil Lapp - Country house in Italy used by evil landlord - Country residence - Fancy home

 - ancient roman officer - Common newspaper name - Rostrum or pulpit - An officer or magistrate chosen by the people, to protect